top of page

 About me

-I am an academic, a yoga teacher, a birth & postnatal doula, and a mother of two (well, two humans and two cats).
+I am an academic, a lecturer, a yoga teacher, a birth & postnatal doula, and a mum.
 I live in south-east London.

-My academic research and teaching focuses on African American and Black British literature, diaspora, cultural memory and aesthetics.
+My academic research and teaching focuses on African American and Black British literature, and more broadly on race and empire.
 My book, The Cultural Memory of Africa in African American and Black British Fiction, 1970-2000, was published by Palgrave in 2016, and my articles have appeared in a range of scholarly journals.
-My work has been called “boldly progressive” and “exhilarating”.
+My writing has been called “boldly progressive” and “exhilarating”.

-I am also a doula, offering support for birth and for the postnatal period, drawing on my own knowledge and experience of motherhood and birth.
+I am a doula, offering support for birth and for the postnatal period.
+I am passionate about people's right to absolute wellbeing before, during and after having a baby.
 My yoga and doula clients find me “enlightened”, “welcoming”, and “inspirational”.

 Contact me if you are looking for: